lidofinance/dual-governance/docs/known-risks-and-limitations.md

 ## 2. L2 & Side-Chains Bridges Pause

-The wstETH token is widely available on [many L2s and side-chains] (https://docs.lido.fi/deployed-contracts/#lido-multichain).
+The wstETH token is widely available on [many L2s and side-chains](https://docs.lido.fi/deployed-contracts/#lido-multichain).

 One recommended practice for these bridges is to implement [pausable deposits and withdrawals](https://docs.lido.fi/token-guides/wsteth-bridging-guide#r-7-pausable-deposits-and-withdrawals).